Skip to main content

 Invisible Character, Visible Problem: Fixing Heading Anchors Without Breaking Layout

-One CSS property — font-size: 0 — eliminates the phantom spacing with zero side effects.
+One CSS property — position: absolute — eliminates the phantom spacing by removing the anchor from the layout flow.

 If you use a static site generator with markdown-it-anchor, eleventy-plugin-anchor, or any tool that auto-generates heading permalinks, you’ve probably seen this HTML pattern: